 Welcome to the Geography Dept at APS!

 Welcome to A level Geography!
-We have carefully selected an exam course that allows you to study both Human and Physical Geography so that everyone will find something that they enjoy and discover topics that will be new to them from GCSE.
+You will study both Human and Physical Geography so that everyone will find something that they enjoy and discover topics that will be new to them from GCSE.
 You will be able to apply for a wide range of University courses after studying with us and Geography is a Russell Group Facilitating Subject, meaning that it is recognised by all of the top universities!

 - Water and carbon cycles